 - Wood router table

-Other tools for marking-out the rabbet dimension and smoothening the rabbet includes:
+Other tools for marking out the rabbet dimension and smoothening the rabbet include:

 - Shoulder plane